pubflow/native-payments/docs/database-schema.md

     organization_id VARCHAR(255),
     provider_id VARCHAR(50) NOT NULL,
     provider_customer_id VARCHAR(255) NOT NULL, -- ID from the provider (e.g., Stripe customer ID)
-    metadata JSON,
+    guest_email VARCHAR(255), -- Email for guest customers
+    guest_name VARCHAR(255), -- Name for guest customers
+    is_guest BOOLEAN NOT NULL DEFAULT false, -- Indicates if this is a guest customer metadata JSON,
     created_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
     updated_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP,